muratk5n/thirdwave/en/README.md

 Latest frontline in Ukraine.
 Gains in Soledar, RU will surely attempt to encircle Bakhmut.
 Some gains in Zaporizhia too?
-The start of something from there perhaps, planning to push north?
+The start of something from there perhaps, maybe with plans of pushing towards the north.

 ```python
 geo = [['Soledar',48.68207521521989, 38.08963574290512,(5,20)],